Skip to content

 What is the OWASP Top 10 for LLM Applications?

 The OWASP Top 10 for LLM Applications is a framework that identifies the top 10 security risks for LLM-based applications.
-It includes prompt injection, insecure output handling, training data poisoning, model denial of service, supply chain vulnerabilities, and more.
+The 2025 edition covers prompt injection, sensitive information disclosure, supply chain vulnerabilities, data and model poisoning, improper output handling, excessive agency, system prompt leakage, vector and embedding weaknesses, misinformation, and unbounded consumption.

 Do I need AI security tools if I use OpenAI or Anthropic APIs?